ivancardozo11/SyncChimp/README.md

 Contains the files necessary to implement the presentation layer of the architecture.
 Includes drivers, routes, and services for contact synchronization functionality.

-### docker/:
-Contains the files needed to deploy the application in containers.
-It includes Dockerfiles for each container needed and a docker-compose.yml file to orchestrate the containers.

 ### tests/:
 Contains the files needed for automated testing of the application.
 It includes tests of the presentation layer and the data storage layer.